85rhrl/PP1/README.md

 - __Gallery__
     - On top of the Gallery there is a "Book a table" button so the user can make a reservation.
     - Photos of dishes and drinks served at Tacos Herzo are presented in the Gallery.
-    - The Gallery adapts to diferent screen sizes to efficiently use the available screen space.
+    - The Gallery adapts to different screen sizes to efficiently use the available screen space.
     - The photos were resized and compressed to improve the performance of the website.

     ![Gallery](docs/images/04-gallery.png)